 |A Grand night out with Quill [Photo courtesy of John Collins/Forever] ...|

-Quill performed such songs as: “The Bells Of Rhymney” ~ “Black Dog Day” ~ “A Showman’s Life” ~ “Telephone Line” ~ “Can’t Find My Way Home” ~ “Life Is Life” ~ “Say It Ain’t So” ~ “Elephant In The Room” ~ "Jiggly Jig" ~ “The Whole Of The Moon” ~ “Say Goodbye” ~ “Golden Slumbers/Carry That Weight/The End”
+Quill performed: “The Bells Of Rhymney” ~ “Black Dog Day” ~ “A Showman’s Life” ~ “Telephone Line” ~ “Can’t Find My Way Home” ~ “Life Is Life” ~ “Say It Ain’t So” ~ “Elephant In The Room” ~ "Jiggly Jig" ~ “The Whole Of The Moon” ~ “Say Goodbye” ~ “Golden Slumbers/Carry That Weight/The End”

 Find out what Quill and Raymond Froggatt are up tp via their official web sites thus: